top of page

 Mirabal has composed music for Japanese avant-garde modern dancers Eiko and Koma, garnering New York's Dance and Performance Bessie Award for the score.
 He has had an ongoing relation with avant-garde string quartet ETHEL including collaborative tours, performances at BAM's Next Wave Festival and most recently the CD The River, a cross-cultural and cross-genre tour de force that All About Jazz called “tantalizing dialog… a fine creative music borne out of diverse cultural influences, artistic experimentation and mutual respect”.
 Along with fellow Grammy-winning artist and Mohican nation singer-songwriter Bill Miller, he created the innovative CD Native Suite: Chants, Dances and the Remembered Earth.
 The project was both experimental and traditional, featuring flute and percussion as well as pow-wow singing.
 His groundbreaking band Mirabal featured rock bassist Mark Andes (Spirit, Heart), traditional percussion master Reynaldo Lujan, guitarist Andy York (John Mellencamp, John Fogerty) and acclaimed drummer Kenny Arnoff.
 Most recently, he has collaborated with Festival Ballet Albuquerque and their artistic director Patricia Dickinson along with legendary New York City Ballet dancer Jock Soto and, at Carnegie Hall, with German born multimedia environmental artist Sibylle Szaggars Redford in her ongoing work Way Of The Rain.

 Robert’s music can be heard in a number of television and motion picture productions, most recently the films Prey where he added soundscapes, vocal chant, flutes and percussionist and George RR Martin’s short film adaption of the sci-fi classic Night of The Cooters.
-Robert is currently scoring the soundtrack for a 4-part Hulu series, tentatively titled Ring of Fire: The Life of Annie Mae Aquash to be released later in 2024.
+Robert is co-scored the soundtrack for the 4-part Hulu series Vow of Silence: the Assassination of Annie Mae released later in November 2024.
+The soundtrack also includee Robert and Rare Tribal Mob's take on the Redbone classic "Come And Get Your Love".

-As a television, film and theatrica performer, Robert is no stranger to transforming himself.
+As a television, film and theatrical performer, Robert is no stranger to transforming himself.
 He portrayed Tony Lujan (Taos Pueblo), the famed husband of Mable Dodge Lujan, in the films Georgia O’Keeffe, starring three-time Academy Award nominee Joan Allen and Jeremy Irons and Woman Walks Ahead with Jessica Chastain.
 He has appeared in guest roles on Yellowstone with Kevin Costner, Walker Texas Ranger as well as on Japanese and Italian TV.
 In August 2012, Robert premiered Po’Pay Speaks in Sante Fe, his one-man show about the leader of the Pueblo Revolt (1680).
-Robert will be seen starring opposite Tony Todd in the upcoming film Road To Everywhere, currently shooting in Los Angeles and Arizona and set for release in 2024.
+Robert will be seen starring opposite Whip Hubley in the upcoming film Road To Everywhere, set for release in 2025.

 Live Robert is a captivating presence and his performances are at once dynaminc, engaging, mystical, and colorful whether with his band Rare Tribal Mob, the progressive string quartet ETHEL or solo.